 I was led to the IETF by a combination of things.
 Part of that was very specific customer demand that my company become involved, and part was a recognition (before the Internet was all that important) that it would be important for our customers.

 2. What are some of the most interesting changes or impacts you have seen at the IETF?

 The Internet used to not work very well, and has become more akin to a utility.
 There have been many contributions to that, many of which were purely operational.
-But also technologies such as shortest path first routing, BGP policy routing, traffic engineering, network management, and others have come from vendors and standards.
+But also technologies such as shortest path first routing, BGP policy routing, traffic engineering, network management, and others have come from vendors, operator organizations, and standards bodies.

 3. What is your opinion on the importance of the IETF in the Internet eco-system?

 It would be inaccurate to say that the IETF was the only standards development organization involved.
 However, it remains the place where certain classes of technologies are discussed, created, and improved.